 This Sardinian white wine has a pale straw-yellow colour tending towards greenish.
 It is fresh, sweet and pleasant to drink, and pairs well with fish dishes.

 The Nuragus di Cagliari is produced in two types:

 The Granatza vine is one of Sardinia’s oldest indigenous varieties.
 For a long time, it had been used in addition to Cannonau to improve its acidity.
 Today the vine has been brought back to life, giving one of the best Sardinian wines.
 The Granatza Barbargia IGT has a nice acidity tamed by maceration on the skins.

 In Sardinia wines for true connoisseurs!

-With Italia Delight, you can taste Sardinian white wine (and more!) by visiting the family-run organic winery led by our Food Expert in Mamoiada.
+With Italia Delight, you can taste Sardinian white wine (and more!) by visiting family-run organic wineries and farms.
 You will discover how this family takes care of Sardinian wines from Granatza and Cannonau grapes, from the vineyard to the winery.